percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

 ### 5. Share the token with PostgreSQL

-Copy the generated token into the shared secrets directory so PostgreSQL can use it:
+Copy the generated token into the shared secrets directory (shared secrets volume) so PostgreSQL can use it:

 ```bash
 echo "hvs.secret_code" > /vault/secrets/vault_token.txt